"" Nurturing Your Mind: Proven Ways to Take Care Your Mental Health - Health and Fitness Informatics

 Surrounding yourself with those who uplift, support, and encourage you can help reduce stress and promote a positive outlook.
 Strong social networks contribute to emotional resilience and overall happiness.

-19. Share things with friends and family:
+19. Share things with friends and family

 Sharing experiences, thoughts, and feelings with friends and family strengthens relationships and provides emotional support.

 Open communication promotes trust and helps build a network of support you can rely on during difficult times.
-This sense of connection can greatly improve mental well-being.
+This sense of connection can greatly improve mental wellbeing.

-20. Practice progressive muscle relaxation:
+20. Practice progressive muscle relaxation

 Progressive muscle relaxation (PMR) involves tensing and relaxing different muscle groups to reduce physical and mental tension.